-Each of these components have their own containers.
-So totally we have 5 types of containers in sap workflow.
-Inside the container we create variables to store the data of different type like SalesOrder#, NetAmount etc.
+Each of these components has its own containers.
+So totally we have 5 types of containers in the sap workflow.
+Inside the container, we create variables to store the data of different types like SalesOrder#, NetAmount, etc.

 To access the workflow container go to workflow builder SWDD and click on “Step Types That can be Inserted” under Navigation Area and choose Workflow Container.

 To create or access the elements in the rule container go to tcode PFAC_DIS.

 The even container contains elements as event parameters.
 Event container has some default parameters like ”_EVT_Object”, “_EVT_Creator”.

 Before wrapping up this tutorial we go through the different options we have while creating the Elements in these containers.

 We have 4 tabs when you are creating elements in the containers.
 They are

 We define the data type of the element.
-We have a provision to choose an Business Object Type like BUS2035 etc. You can choose data dictionary structure fields and also direct data elements
+We have a provision to choose a Business Object Type like BUS2035 etc. You can choose data dictionary structure fields and also direct data elements

-Initial Value – here we can define the default value of the element
+Here we can define the default value of the element

-We can choose whether an element is Import, Export or Mandatory. you can see this feature like Function Modules Importing, Exporting parameters.
+We can choose whether an element is Import, Export, or Mandatory. you can see these features like Function Modules Importing, Exporting parameters.